-But the ferry boat allows you to see the lake and can transport you from one place to another.
+But the ferry boat lets you see the lake and transport you from one place to another.
 It is the most economical way to see Sun Moon Lake by boat.

-The cost of a full day lake tour is NT$300.
-Tickets can be purchased at any ticket booths at Shuishe Pier.
+The cost of a full-day lake tour is NT$300.
+Tickets can be purchased at any ticket booth at Shuishe Pier.

-But I mentioned before; you can get a discounted ticket for the same lake tour for NT$100 at Yue Lake Backpackers.
+As I mentioned, you can get a discounted ticket for the same lake tour for NT$100 at Yue Lake Backpackers.
 Yup!
 It is the exact boat tour but a third of the price!